matheo/BlankTheme/Matheo/BlankTheme/README.md

 Installation
 ------------
-1. Copy the files to src/themes/matheo-blank
+1. Clone the repository to src/themes/matheo-blank or copy the theme files to src/themes/Matheo/BlankTheme
 2. Activate the Theme in the theme settings